 October 6, 2015 The second essay was written by Father Eric Hollas, OSB.
 Father Hollas is familiar to many Knights and Dames as a Retreat master at Association and Subpriory retreats over the last several years.
 A chaplain in the Western Association, Father Hollas is well-known and greatly respected for his ability to speak and write on the history […] Read More

-March 25, 2015 This is the first in a series of bi-monthly messages of instruction from Chaplains of the Order on aspects of our Catholic life and the challenges of choosing to grow spiritually by our membership in the Order of Malta.
+March 25, 2015 This is the first in a series of instruction from Chaplains of the Order on aspects of our Catholic life and the challenges of choosing to grow spiritually by our membership in the Order of Malta.
 By Fr.
 Joseph R. Johnson, Ch.
 M. “What’s in a name?
-That which we call a […] Read More
+That which we call a rose by any […] Read More